-In the defining server section, you create a data server using the same options as a MED/JDBC foreign data server.
-See the subtopic “JDBC Foreign Server Definition” in the topic Writing to RDBMS systems in this guide for details on the options defined below.
+To create a federation server, you create a data server using the same options as a MED/JDBC foreign data server.
+See the subtopic Foreign Server Definition in this guide for details on the options defined below.

 CREATE OR REPLACE SERVER "my-federation-server" FOREIGN DATA WRAPPER CLIENT_JDBC OPTIONS( URL 'jdbc:vjdbc:sdp://remote-host:5570', USER_NAME 'sa', PASSWORD '', SCHEMA_NAME 'remote-schema-name' );

 For more detail, see the topic CREATE SERVER in the Streaming SQL Reference Guide.

 In order to access data from the federated server, you need to create a special kind of stream called a foreign stream.
 Options in the stream specify the file format, character separators, whether or not a header should be written, and so on, as well as any options specific to the format type.